atharao/My-website/README.md

 ## Overview

 The portfolio website is designed using HTML, CSS, and JavaScript.
-It showcases my profile, services, skills, portfolio, experience, and client testimonials.
+It showcases profile, services, skills, portfolio, experience, and client testimonials.

 ## Technologies Used